GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/writing_ndsl_code.md

-# Stencil and Function Basics
+# Writing Code in NDSL

-NDSL derives its power from the ability to accelerate and dynamically compile code.
+NDSL finds power in its ability to accelerate and dynamically compile code.
 To do this, NDSL creates an interface to two GT4Py constructs which are used to denote and contain acceleratable code: "stencils" and "functions".
 Conceptually, the two are similar, but their uses are different.

 ## Stencils